Colleges & Academic Support

 College of Arts and Sciencesplus or minus

-With more than 30 undergraduate majors and five graduate programs, the College of Arts and Sciences (CAS) is our largest and oldest academic division.
+With 45 undergraduate majors and five graduate programs, the College of Arts and Sciences (CAS) is our largest and oldest academic division.
 Not only is the college the foundation for Scranton’s traditional liberal arts programs, but it also includes our renowned science programs and majors in developing technologies.
 Types of majors include biology, communication, chemistry and English.

 Kania School of Managementplus or minus

 The nationally recognized Kania School of Management (KSOM) excels at supplying the tools you need to succeed in the increasingly global and technological world of business.
 The Kania School offers a spectrum of undergraduate business programs and a Master of Business Administration (MBA) degree.
-Types of majors include management, marketing, finance and accounting.
-We also offer a combined BS/MBA in Accounting, Finance, Marketing and Operations Management and a Master's in Accountancy (direct-entry).
+Types of majors include business analytics, management, marketing, finance and accounting.
+We also offer a combined BS/MBA in Accounting, Finance, Marketing and Operations Management and a Master in Accountancy (direct-entry, 4- or 5-year).

 The Kania School’s programs, undergraduate and graduate, are accredited by the premier accrediting organization for business schools, AACSB International – a distinction held by fewer than 5% of business-degree-granting institutions around the world.